Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Click on the newly created set *02JoinedData*
   - Click the *Clone* button at the top of the blade
   - Enter in one of the names below and hit the *Deploy* button at the top of the blade:
-  - Repeat.
+  - Repeat for
       - 03ScoredData
       - 04ProcessedForPBIData
       - 05AppendedToHistoricData
    - When finished you will have a total of 5 datasets.

 ### Azure Data Factory Pipeline
   With the services and datasets in place it is time to set up a pipeline that will process the data.
-  Note: The shortest execution time of data factory is 15 minutes.
+  ***Note***: The shortest execution time of data factory is 15 minutes.

  - Navigate back to the resource group blade and select the ***healthcareadf*** data factory.
   - Under *Actions* select *Author and deploy*